jmunozji/ASGBD/_posts/2023-03-15-Unit0_Introduction.markdown

 In the following post you have all the information you need to install the Windows Server:

 - [Windows Server in Azure](../unit0/Windows_Server_in_Azure.html)

+To install the Windows 10 client, just follow the same steps that for the Server but select the following options:

+- Resource group: DBMS (the one previously created)
+- VM name: dbms-win10client
+- Image: Windows 10 Pro, version 21H2 - x64 Gen2
+- Size: Standard_DS1_v2 - 1 vcpu, 3,5
+- Virtual network/subnet:
+dbms-winserver2012-oracle-vnet/default (the one previously created)